Companion varieties for root systems and Fermat arrangements: Companion surfaces for Fermat arrangements of lines

 \paragraph*{Acknowledgement.} Our work began during Oberwolfach workshop on Lefschetz Properties in Algebra, Geometry and Combinatorics held in September/October 2020.
 We thank the MFO for providing, during the COVID-19 crisis, excellent working conditions for collaboration between on site and remote participants of the workshop.

 The first two authors have been partially supported by GNSAGA-INDAM.
-The third author has been partially supported by MTM2016{78623-P}.
+The third author has been partially supported by PID2020-113674GB-I00.
 The last two authors were partially supported by National Science Centre, Poland, Opus Grant 2019/35/B/ST1/00723.
 Our collaboration was partially supported by National Science Centre, Poland, Harmonia Grant 2018/30/M/ST1/00148.

+We thank the referees for numerous remarks and insights which helped us to improve and clarify our results and their presentation.